-To help keep our roads as safe as possible — and your car insurance rate low by avoiding a collision or traffic violation — we’ve prepared some tips to help drivers remain alert and cautious when in school zones:
+To help keep our roads as safe as possible — and your car insurance rate low — we’ve prepared some tips to help you remain alert and cautious when driving in school zones:

 - Watch for school buses.
 Be mindful of driving behind or near school buses.
 Don’t follow too closely and be prepared to stop.
 Do not pass a school bus when its red lights are flashing.
 Drivers will get a penalty of six demerit points and a fine of up to $2,000 for a first-time offence if convicted of failing to stop for a school bus in Ontario.
 The penalties for failing to stop for a school bus are more severe if it’s a second offence, with a fine of $4,000 or possibly a six-month jail term.

 - Look out for pedestrians and cyclists.
-Because of the ongoing threat the COVID-19 pandemic poses, many students may avoid taking public transit in favour of walking or cycling to school.
+Because of the COVID-19 pandemic, some students may still avoid taking public transit in favour of walking or cycling to school.
 Kids are kids, and they may not always be paying attention to the traffic around them, so be vigilant and be prepared to stop suddenly should a child dart out onto the road from between parked vehicles or the sidewalk.

 - Obey crossing guards in school zones.
 Crossing guards are responsible for halting traffic so children can safely cross the street.
 If you see a crossing guard stepping off the curb onto the road with a handheld stop sign raised, make sure you come to a full stop.
 The Highway Traffic Act states that all drivers must yield to crossing guards and pedestrians waiting at a crosswalk in Ontario.